top of page

 • 1 min read

 This experience reinforced the importance of observation-led care — understanding that well-being is often maintained through careful monitoring rather than constant intervention.
+I have been developing these skills and knowledge since I adopted my two Horsefield Tortoises, Jack and Sally, in 2017.
+Increasing my understanding and care for reptiles through different foods, enclosures, temperature, humidity needs and enrichment.

 Slyder - a yellow leopard gecko in his enclosure on top of a rock facing the camera.